oxfordmmm/gumpy/README.md

 ```

 ### Save and load Genome objects
 Due to how long it takes to create a Genome object, it may be beneficial to save the object to disk.
+The reccomendation is to utilise the `pickle` module to do so, but due to the security implications of this, do so at your own risk!
+An example is below:
 ```
+import pickle

-from gumpy import Genome
+import gumpy

+#Load genome
-g = Genome("filename.gbk")
+g = gumpy.Genome("filename.gbk")

-g.save("output.json") #Saves the object to a JSON format

-g1 = Genome.load("output.json) #Reloads the object from the JSON
+#Save genome
+pickle.dump(g, open("filename.pkl", "wb"))

+#Load genome
+g2 = pickle.load(open("filename.pkl", "rb"))

-g == g1 #True
+g == g2 #True
 ```